Arcadia-Science/arcadia-software-handbook/guides-and-standards/guide-code-review.md

 ### How long should I wait for a review?

 After you request a review from someone on GitHub, it is courteous to allow them around 48 (business) hours to respond.
-After that time, it is reasonable to reach out directly on Slack or in person to remind them of your request (and to check that they have the bandwidth to do it).
+After that time, it is reasonable to reach out directly on Slack or in person to remind them of your request (and to check that they have the bandwidth to submit a review).
 If, in the meantime, you receive one or more approving reviews from other reviewers, it is usually acceptable to merge your PR without waiting for the remaining reviewers.

 ### How should I respond to review comments?

-It is a good practice to acknowledge all comments.
+It is a good practice to acknowledge most comments.
 For simple comments that can be addressed with small, local changes (e.g., typos or minor bugfixes), a "thumbs up" emoji response is sufficient (and even this is not always necessary).
-For larger comments that require more complex changes, it is best to respond with a summarization of the changes you made, to help the reviewer re-review your PR.
+For larger comments that require more complex changes, it is a good practice to respond with a summarization of the changes you made, to help the reviewer when they re-review your PR.

 ### When do I mark a comment as resolved?

 If you've resolved a review comment by making changes to the code, you can click the "resolve" button yourself.
-Comments that trigger a discussion should be left open until an agreement is reached, at which point either you or the reviewer can click "resolve".
-Ideally, all review comments should be resolved before a PR is merged.
+Comments that trigger a discussion should be left open until an agreement is reached, at which point either you or the reviewer can click "resolve."
+In general, all review comments should be resolved before a PR is merged.

 ### What happens if a review is discussed on Slack or in person?